alisw/AliPhysics/MUON/READMEmchview.txt

  at the same time, but not running at the same time. (this has to do with AliRawReader not being thread-safe for the moment).

 Once you have one or more data sources added, you can go back to first tab and start looking at the data ;-)

+This chapter is defined in the READMEmchview.txt file.

 */